jaredh159/tailwind-react-native-classnames/readme.md

 ```

 The `tw` function also has a method `color` that can be used to get back a string value of
 a tailwind color.
-Especially useful if you're using a customized color pallette.
+Especially useful if you're using a customized color palette.

 ```js
 tw.color('blue-100'); // `bg|text|border-blue-100` also work